Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 Feb.
 4, 2018: Foles leads Eagles to Super Bowl 52 win, cops Super Bowl MVP.

 Feb.
-23, 2018: Chiefs awarded sixth-round compensatory pick, No. 209, for loss of Foles in free-agency.
+23, 2018: Chiefs awarded sixth-round compensatory pick, No. 209, for loss of Foles in free agency.

 Feb.
-23, 2018: Chiefs agree to trade 209th pick to Rams as part of Marcus Peters trade, but that trade can’t officially happen till the March 14 opening of the 2018 league year.
+23, 2018: Chiefs agree to trade 209th pick to Rams as part of Marcus Peters deal, but that trade can’t officially happen until the March 14 opening of the 2018 league year.

-March 2, 2018: Rams agree to trade 209th pick to Dolphins as part of Robert Quinn trade, but that trade can’t officially happen till the Rams acquire the 209th pick from Kansas City, which can’t officially happen, obviously, till the March 14 opening of the league year.
+March 2, 2018: Rams agree to trade 209th pick to Dolphins as part of Robert Quinn trade, but that trade can’t officially happen until the Rams acquire the 209th pick from Kansas City, which can’t officially happen, obviously, until the March 14 opening of the league year.

 To sum up: A pick that was invented because of the Super Bowl 52 MVP, a pick that did not exist until 10 days ago, was traded twice in a week.